-- The STS is identified by its unique version number which is stored in three additional control bytes of the Chip Identification Number. - The RMS is identified by its unique version number.
-As the RMS is part of the ROM mask, one can get the RMS version number for a specific chip by using the ROM type bytes and asking the data base system at Infineon Logistic Department. - The first nibble of the batch number gives the production line indicator which is: "2" for the chip version m1484b14 manufactured in Infineons IC fabrication in Dresden, Germany and "5" for the chip version m1484f18 manufactured in the IC fabrication in Corbeil Essonnes (Altis), France
+- The chip type byte identifies the different versions in the following manner: - 7C hex for version m1485b1(x). - Using the additional detailed production parameter bytes, one can reconstruct the last character (x) of the version number of a specific chip via a data base system at Infineon Logistic Department. - The STS is identified by its unique version number which is stored in three additional control bytes of the Chip Identification Number. - The RMS is identified by its unique version number.
+As the RMS is part of the ROM mask, one can get the RMS version number for a specific chip by using the ROM type bytes and asking the data base system at Infineon Logistic Department. - The first nibble of the batch number gives the production line indicator which is "2" for the chip version 1485b16 manufactured in Infineons IC fabrication in Dresden, Germany.